Friday, August 31, 2018

 Lissia had regained her feet again and gasped in a strained, unnatural voice.
 "Don't hurt the message.
 Become... its host... for a short time."

-Tempus had Toorkman's beam-emitter artifact in hand and fired it at the slime advancing on Sinys.
+Tempus had Toorkmeyn's beam-emitter artifact in hand and fired it at the slime advancing on Sinys.
 The creature split again, both halves continuing to ooze forward.
 When did Tempus get that thing back?
 Gormin wondered idly.

 No time to think about that.
 Gormin leapt to Sinys' defense and struck one of the oozes with his sword.
 Again it split; now there were three of them converging on Sinys.